Romanian Front: Demise

 In contrast to Tilea, Vaida accepted Nazi demands and, in 1940, acknowledged the Nazi-imposed cession of Northern Transylvania to Hungary.
 Almost uniquely among Carol's advisers, he also recommended a population exchange.
 Attempting to steer Romania close to Germany, Carol was again considering Vaida, widely seen as a Nazi favorite, for the Romanian premiership.
 The FR's former leadership took different paths during the later stages of World War II.
 In late 1940, the FRN regime was replaced by the Iron Guard's National Legionary State, which was aligned with Nazism.
 Tilea refused to return home, and organized a pro-Allied Romanian lobby in London, also reaching out to the PNȚ opposition.
 Vaida remained in Romania during the interval.
 He was detained after the pro-Allied coup of 1944, and died in March 1950 while under house arrest in Sibiu.
 By then, Potârcă had emerged as a spokesman of the former FR, leading some of its members back into the PNȚ.
 In 1945–1946, former FR activist Hațieganu became the last-ever PNȚ man in government, serving as minister without portfolio under Petru Groza.
 In January 1945, communist Iosif Ardeleanu publicized his critique of Maniu as a man under "fascist influence", as shown by his cultivating Vaidists and Iron Guard defectors.

 Mirto was allowed back into the PNȚ, but defected again in May 1946, before the parliamentary election in November.
 He joined the Alexandrescu Peasantists and was allowed into the communist-run Bloc of Democratic Parties, while Potârcă became one of its prominent critics.
 After 1948, a communist regime proceeded to investigate and imprison various other figures associated with the FR.
 In 1950, a "screening" campaign at the Ministry of Metallurgy expelled from the Communist Party a certain Botez, who had been found to be a former magistrate and FR affiliate.
 After having returned into PNȚ ranks, Vlad was arrested and sent to Sighet prison, where he died in July 1953.
 Potârcă was tortured and died in similar circumstances the following year; Hațieganu and Sever Dan were also held at Sighet, but both survived.
-Brudariu was initially accepted into Groza's Ploughmen's Front, but came unde investigation in 1956.
+Brudariu was initially accepted into Groza's Ploughmen's Front, but came under investigation in 1956.
 He was released from prison upon Groza's intervention in 1958, but died shortly after.
 While Buzdugan evaded arrest by going into hiding, Iovipale spent time in Pitești prison, and died while on probation in 1964.
 By contrast, his colleague Lepădătescu was promoted to high office within the Securitate, and helped to prosecute National Peasantist opponents of the regime.